Applying for Admission

 New graduate students are accepted for entrance in Fall semesters only.
 All of our graduate programs train students at the doctoral level.
 Students are selected in terms of their interest in pursuing the doctorate and the probability of their successful completion of that degree.
 We do not offer separate masters-level programs.
 Students admitted after 2015 will complete a structured second-year research project rather than a formal master’s degree, although the MS may be awarded in some special circumstances upon the advice of the student’s committee.

-The application deadline for entry in Fall 2017 is January 5, 2017 for the following programs: Lifespan Developmental Psychology, Human Factors & Applied Cognition, Industrial/Organizational Psychology, and Applied Social and Community Psychology.
-The application deadline for School Psychology is December 15, 2016.
+The application deadline for entry in Fall 2018 is December 1st, 2017 for all programs in the Psychology Department.
 All supporting materials, including GRE scores, unofficial transcripts, and letters of recommendation, along with the completed application, should be uploaded by this date.
 Note that this deadline is earlier than the University deadline.
-Please do not submit your application before mid-October, 2016.
+Please do not submit your application before mid-October, 2017.
 Candidates for admission should apply to only one program within the Department.

 The forms available below are intended to serve as the Personal Statement portion of the application for admission to the graduate programs in the Department of Psychology, as described below.
 Students can apply to only one area of concentration.